sarphion/sarphion/README.md

 - 👋 Hi, I’m @sarphion
 - 👀 I’m interested in coding related stuff...
 - 🌱 I’m currently learning html, css and JavaScript...
+- 👀 I'm not big on using Github that much so it looks very empty
 - 📫 How to reach me: my github is @sarphion

 <!---